es

 La Vall d'Ebo

-La Vall d'Ebo, a small town with narrow streets, with about 250 inhabitants, organizes a fair to present this native fruit, much appreciated as well as unknown, and, at the same time, spread the agricultural and cultural heritage of the municipality.
+La Vall d'Ebo, a small town with narrow streets and around 250 inhabitants, organises a yearly festival to promote this native fruit – which is simultaneously much appreciated and largely unknown – while, at the same time, publicising the town’s agricultural and cultural heritage.

-It is collected green and stored covered with cloth until it takes on a ribbed color, which means that it is ready to consume.
-The skin is hard and it is recommended to consume it peeled.
-It is sweeter than an apple and lasts about four months if it is left in a cool and covered place.
-It is normally consumed raw, in the form of jam or in cake.
+The fruit is collected while still unripe and stored underneath a cloth covering until it takes on a chestnut color, which means it is ready to eat.
+The skin is hard, therefore it is advisable to peel the apples before eating them.
+The perelló is sweeter than regular apples and can last up to four months if stored in a cool and covered place.
+It is usually eaten raw, as a jam or in cake.

 perelló La Vall d'Ebo